When Adding Devices for the First Time

-To add a device, go to Devices and click the + Add Device icon on the top right of the window.
+To add a device, go to Devices and click the + Add Device icon.
+The Add New Device screen appears.

 AppKey are auto generated by the Helium Console when you create